dekorateio/dekorate/readme.md

 So where did the generated `Deployment` gets its name, docker image etc from?

 Everything can be customized via annotation parameters and system properties.
-On top of that lightweight integration with build tools is provided in order to reduce duplication.
+On top of that, lightweight integration with build tools is provided in order to reduce duplication.

 ##### Lightweight build tool integration